Shropshire: Education

-The Shropshire Council area has a completely comprehensive education system, whilst in the borough of Telford and Wrekin there are two selective schools, both of which are located in Newport — these are the Haberdashers' Adams School and Newport Girls' High School (both of which are ranked within the top thirty schools in the country).
+The Shropshire Council area has a completely comprehensive education system, whilst in the borough of Telford and Wrekin there are two selective schools, both of which are located in Newport—these are the Haberdashers' Adams School and Newport Girls' High School (both of which are ranked within the top thirty schools in the country).
 In Telford itself is the Thomas Telford School, ranked as one of the best comprehensive schools in England.

 Some Shropshire children attend schools in Wales, including Llanfyllin High School.

-The county has many independent schools, including Ellesmere College, founded in 1884, Shrewsbury School, founded in 1552, and Oswestry School, founded in 1407.
+The county has many independent schools, such as Oswestry School (founded in 1407), Shrewsbury School, (founded in 1552), and Ellesmere College (founded in 1884).

 There are three sixth-form colleges located in Shropshire: the New College, Telford, Shrewsbury Sixth Form College and Ludlow College.
-Adams' Grammar and Newport Girls' High Schools both provide sixth-form education as well as secondary education.
+Haberdashers’ Adams and Newport Girls' High Schools both provide sixth-form education as well as secondary education.

 There are also two institutions of higher education in Shropshire, the Telford campus of the University of Wolverhampton and in Edgmond, near Newport, Harper Adams University, which formerly offered mostly agriculture-based degrees but is expanding its range of provision.
 A third higher education institution was created in Shrewsbury in 2015, which is a campus of the University of Chester.

 In Ironbridge, the University of Birmingham operates the Ironbridge Institute in partnership with the Ironbridge Gorge Museum Trust, which offers postgraduate and professional development courses in heritage.

 Shropshire has the highest educational attainment in the West Midlands region.

+Transport

+Shropshire is connected to the rest of the United Kingdom via a number of road and rail links.
+Historically, rivers and later canals in the county were used for transport also, although their use in transport is now significantly reduced.
+The county's main transport hub is Shrewsbury, through which many significant roads and railways pass and join.